rinapachkale/WAFMS-Project/README.md

 Link: [https://react-bootstrap.netlify.app/docs/getting-started/introduction](https://react-bootstrap.netlify.app/docs/getting-started/introduction)

-For website architecture, you can refer to this [link](https://www.youtube.com/watch?v=xvBUgdKUz5g&t=2083s)
+For website architecture, you can refer to this video [link](https://www.youtube.com/watch?v=xvBUgdKUz5g&t=2083s) and you can take the help of chatGPT too.

+Once website is rea